-Skubana’s proprietary Orderbot technology lets users automate repetitious tasks relating to order fulfillment, inventory management, warehouse operations, and shipping.
+Skubana’s proprietary Orderbot technology lets users automate repetitive tasks relating to order fulfillment, inventory management, warehouse operations, and shipping.

-Skubana also automatically calculates shipping rates from a variety of shipping providers and 3PLs to determine the most cost-effective method to use.
+Skubana also automatically calculates shipping rates from a variety of shipping providers and 3PL fulfillment companies to determine the most cost-effective method to use.

-But when companies begin to expand to multichannel operations, it becomes difficult to track inventory across multiple channels.
-Manually updating and reordering stock and inputting SKUs into each individual listing is meticulous.
+Ecommerce business owners who use Shopify can access several inventory management features on this platform.
+But when companies expand to multichannel operations, it becomes difficult to track inventory across multiple channels.
+That’s because manually updating numbers, reordering stock, and inputting SKUs into individual listings is incredibly meticulous work.

 Fortunately, Skubana can integrate with Shopify to automate your multichannel inventory management and make your ongoing inventory tasks much simpler and more streamlined.
 With Skubana, your business can maximize its profits and operating efficiencies, and remain a step ahead in a crowded, competitive market.

 Shopify has its own inventory management tool that allows you to track inventory, add and remove SKUs, and create purchase orders.
 You can also get a third-party inventory management app, like Skubana, for additional features that help organize and sync data directly from your Shopify or Shopify Plus account into one central, convenient system.

 To optimize Shopify inventory management, you first need to understand demand for each SKU.
 By looking at sales history, you can get an idea of how much of each product you’ll need at any given time.
 Then, you need to coordinate with your suppliers to ensure that you have enough product on hand, but not so much that excess capital is tied up in inventory sitting in your warehouse.